 For the past 40 years, the Bozeman community has gathered downtown for the annual Christmas Stroll.
 Each year, the tradition marks the beginning of the season, with Santa leading the crowd down Main Street as the holiday lights brighten the sky.
 Food, libations, music, and shopping fill the area as people greet one another, excited for the season and the winter ahead.

 We get it, you came to Bozeman to enjoy the outdoors.
 You were so excited to hike, fish, mountain bike, rock climb, whitewater raft, and explore, but it's raining.
 Though rainy days in Bozeman aren't the regular, with over 300 days of sunshine, they do happen.
-When they do, it can be a challenge to find things to do in Bozeman.
-We've put together a list of ideas, activities, and places to visit to keep you busy when the sun isn't shining.
+When they do, you don't have to sit inside, just waiting for it to stop.
+So, we put together a list of ideas, activities, and places to visit to keep you busy when the sun isn't shining.
 Enjoy!

 One of the enjoyable things to do while you are visiting a new place, is to check out the local museums.
 Bozeman is a great example.
 Bozeman is home to a handful of exceptional museums that will entertain and educate you on everything from dinosaurs to local history to computers.
 So take a walk through time as you explore some of Bozeman's most popular destinations.
 Here is our breakdown on what you need to know about museums in Bozeman.